 Friday, February 25, 2022

-"Unforgotten" by Anita Silvey
+Unforgotten by Anita Silvey

 When you realize the value of all life you dwell less on what is past and concentrate more on the preservation of the future.”- Dian Fossey’s last journal entry.